 The index of dispersion for counts (IDC) is the ratio of the variance to the mean of the arrival counting process, as a function of time.
-Let A(t) be the number of arrivals in interval [0, t], so that $\{A(t), : t \ge 0\}$ is the arrival counting process.
+Let A(t) be the number of arrivals in interval [0,t], so that $\{A(t), : t \geq 0\}$ is the arrival counting process.
 Let $\Lambda(t) \equiv \mathbb{E}[A(t)]$ and $V(t) \equiv Var(A(t))$ be the mean and variance functions.
-Then the IDC is $I(t) \equiv V(t)/\Lambda(t), t \ge 0$ .
+Then the IDC is $I(t) \equiv V(t)/\Lambda(t)$, $t \geq 0$.

 It is instructive to consider three different views: (i) the week view, (ii) the day view and (iii) the DoW view.
-In the week view we take T = 7 \ 24 = 168 hours, and estimate $\Lambda(t)$ and V(t) hourly by taking the 25 weeks as samples, then compute the ratio to estimate I(t).
-In the day view we take T = 24 hours, and take the 25 \ 7 = 175 days as samples.
-In DoW view we take T = 24 hours, and take each specific day of week in the 25 weeks, so that the sample size is 25 for each day of week.
+In the week view we take T=724=168 hours, and estimate $\Lambda(t)$ and V(t) hourly by taking the 25 weeks as samples, then compute the ratio to estimate I(t).
+In the day view we take T=24 hours, and take the 257=175 days as samples.
+In DoW view we take T=24 hours, and take each specific day of week in the 25 weeks, so that the sample size is 25 for each day of week.
 Notice that it is natural to regard successive Tuesdays as i.i.d., but not successive days, so that the DoW view is likely to have less dependence.

 Figure 5 shows estimates of the IDC in all three views.
 In both the week and day views IDC is steadily increasing, which reveals dependence over multiple days.
 In contrast, in the DoW view the IDC is much more flat, at a level that is not much greater than 1 for Poisson.
 The DoW view in Figure 5 shows that the average IDC is about 1.5, which coincides with the regression result for the daily total arrivals in §3.1.
-Figure 5 provides strong evidence that the overall arrival process is not too well modelled as an NHPP, but is quite well modelled as a conditional NHPP, where the arrival process conditional on the daily total is regarded as an NHPP.
-As explained in §3.2 of [29], that means that, after we condition on the daily total, those arrival times can be regarded as i.i.d. random variables over the day, each having a pdf proportional to the time-varying arrival-rate function.
+Figure 5 provides strong evidence that the overall arrival process is not too well modeled as an NHPP, but is quite well modelled as a conditional NHPP, where the arrival process conditional on the daily total is regarded as an NHPP.
+As explained in §3.2 of [27], that means that, after we condition on the daily total, those arrival times can be regarded as i.i.d. random variables over the day, each having a pdf proportional to the time-varying arrival-rate function.
+Our analysis is consistent with the conclusions in [11] and in §3.2.1 of [7], but very different in detail.